Mary Carmel ANGIOLILLO

 Session Seven: : Discussion on development of topics.
 Timeline for completion of thesis (Important dates, Defense procedure and expectations)

-Final assignment: To prepare detailed outline of thesis, with bibliography and noting preliminary title and thesis advisor.
+Final assignment: To prepare detailed outline of thesis, with bibliography and noting preliminary title and possible thesis advisor.
+Due end of May.

 Recommended or required reading